Love French Food

 There are many more wonderful French herbs to use in your cooking, but I hope that these have given you a sample of some of the most popular ones used in French cooking.

-You will now be able to recognize them from the photos as they look so different when dried and packaged.
+You will now be able to recognise them from the photos, as they look so different when dried and packaged.

 A few pots on the windowsill will give you a selection of herbs for a few months.